 For students that are having difficulties completing their IESS degree due to course conflicts please contact email@example.com

-Students who have earned the Diploma in the Indigenous Environmental Studies and Sciences Program may apply for admission to the B.A. or B.Sc. degree programs.
+Students who have earned the Diploma in the Indigenous Environmental Science and Studies Program may apply for admission to the B.A. or B.Sc. degree programs.
 Credits earned in the Diploma program are transferable to the General or Honours B.A. and B.Sc. degrees.

-Indigenous students seeking admission to this or other University programs should contact the Aboriginal enrollment advisor in the First Peoples House of Learning to inquire about getting special assistance with the admission process.
+Indigenous students seeking admission to this or other University programs should contact the Indigenous Enrollment Advisor in the First Peoples House of Learning to inquire about getting special assistance with the admission process.

-There is no option to pursue a joint-major in Indigenous Environmental Studies and Science and Indigenous Studies or a joint-major in Indigenous Environmental Studies/Science and Environmental & Resource Science/Studies.
+There is no option to pursue a joint-major in Indigenous Environmental Studies & Sciences and Indigenous Studies or a joint-major in Indigenous Environmental Studies & Sciences and Environmental & Resource Science/ Studies.

-Please take a look at our Annual Report for detailed information on our Faculty & Staff, program highlights and events, course descriptions, student surveys, resources, and more!
+Please take a look at our Annual Report for detailed information on our Faculty and Staff, program highlights and events, course descriptions, student surveys, resources, and more!

 The program also offers a Diploma, which is intended for students of Indigenous ancestry who may be intersected in specific educational opportunities or a pathway to a university degree.
 The Diploma is a two-year program open to students who have the equivalent of Ontario Grade 12 or qualify as mature students.